 Vienna and the Culture of Music: 1700, 1800, 1900

-Professor David Wyn Jones, Head of the School of Music, has been awarded a Major Research Fellowship from the Leverhulme Trust to research a long overdue, alternative approach to the history of music in Vienna.
+Professor David Wyn Jones' Major Research Fellowship from the Leverhulme Trust is allowing him to research a long overdue, alternative approach to the history of music in Vienna.

 The image of Vienna as a musical city is a familiar one and it has long been associated with many of the most significant developments in Western music.
 Long-standing institutions such as the Vienna Philharmonic Orchestra and the Vienna Boys’ Choir ensure that this image of a musical city is undimmed today.

 In spite of this, no authoritative history of music in Vienna exists.
 Understanding of Vienna as a musical city is, instead, largely derived from biographies of major composers who worked there, often patchy or misleading in detail.
-Now, funding of more than £80,000 will allow Professor Jones to work on an alternative approach to the history of music in the Austrian capital.
+Now, funding of more than £80,000 is allowing Professor Jones to work on an alternative approach to the history of music in the Austrian capital.

 ‘Vienna and the Culture of Music: 1700, 1800, 1900’, due to be published by Boydell & Brewer in 2016, is intended to appeal to a wide cultural-historical readership and will be populated by emperors, princes, performers, conductors, writers and scholars, as well as composers.